kori-lab/kori-lab/README.md

-Hello, my name is Pedro, have 16 years old, developing projects and having fun with the programming
+Hello, my name is Pedro, have 16 years old.
+Developing projects and having fun with the programming

 ## Github